camiloaa/showid/README.md

 - be convenient.
 - provide age verification for different scenarios: adult content, safe spaces and even surveils.
-- not provide personal information to banks/advertisers.
+- not provide personal information to content providers/banks/advertisers.
+  They already have your IP and fingerprinted web browser.
+What else do they want?
+- not allow wholesale surveillance.
 - allow traceability for law enforcement.
-- not allow wholesale surveillance.
+  If someone was posting/downloading illegal content, it should be possible to identify them.

 ## Existing Alternatives